Hardwaregore/UnblockMe/README.md

 # UnblockMe
-Unblocks all blocked websites using a VNC server / Installing Kasm Workspaces
+We all hate school web ristrictions.
+Well, this is the solution!
+All you need is a server (VM) in your home network that runs Ubuntu Focal Fossa (20.4).

 # Requirements:
 ### Kasm Install: